Red pigments

 More recently, pigments were created from dyestuffs from mineral and animal sources, The best known is cochineal, made from insects.
 Red Lake pigments are famous for their translucency.
 To paint richly-closed red fabrics, Medieval painters often used several layers of translucent lake colors over a base of lake mixed with lead white or vermillion.

 Red Ochre

 Red ochre takes its reddish colour from the mineral hematite, which is an anhydrous iron oxide, and the main ingredient of rust.
-It was one of th earliest pigments used by man.
+It was one of the earliest pigments used by man.
 Hand prints made by using red ochre have been found in the Pech Merle cave in Southern France.
 They date to between 16,000 and 25,000 BC.